MicrosoftDocs/visualstudio-docs/docs/javascript/unit-testing-javascript-with-visual-studio.md

 TestRoot properties to any C# or VB project, those tests will be enumerated and you can run them using the Test Explorer window.

-To enable this right-click on the project node in the Solution Explorer and click "Unload Project", next in the same menu, select "Edit Project".
-The in the project file, add the following 2 elements to a property group.
+To enable this, right-click the project node in the Solution Explorer, choose **Unload Project**, and then choose **Edit Project**.
+Then in the project file, add the following two elements to a property group.

 > [!NOTE]
 > Make sure that the property group you're adding the elements to doesn't have a condition specified.